OpenWaterFoundation/owf-learn-linux-shell/mkdocs-project/docs/best-practices/best-practices.md

 ## Learn how to use shell features ##

-There is always a brute force "quick and dirty" way to do things.
+There is always a brute force "quick and dirty" way to do things, such as by copying and pasting code from a web search.
 However, there is a balance between the technical debt of quick and dirty solutions, and more elegant solutions that take more time to learn, but are more robust and maintainable in the long run.
 In particular, quick and dirty solutions that negatively impact the user experience